PrefectHQ/prefect/docs/concepts/variables.md

 Variables can be created or modified at any time, but are intended for values with infrequent writes and frequent reads.
 Variable values may be cached for quicker retrival.

-While variable values are most commonly loaded during flow runtime, they can be loaded in other contexts, at any time, such that they can be used to pass configuration information to Prefect services, such as workers.
+While variable values are most commonly loaded during flow runtime, they can be loaded in other contexts, at any time, such that they can be used to pass configuration information to Prefect configuration files, such as project steps.

 ## Manging variables